Get accurate, quick, and confidential translation of your Korean vital records and other personal documents.

 My background in Korea and expertise on Korean official documents

-During decades of living in Korea, I have worked through the paperwork on a broad range of life events here.
-I’ve bought and sold real estate, gotten married and raised children (sending them to Korean school in the process), and applied for various visas.
-I’ve received health care through the health insurance system, signed up for the National Pension, gotten a driver’s license, and bought and sold cars.
-I’ve even operated a registered business in Korea, filing and paying taxes along the way.
-Having graduated with a masters degree from a Korean university, I’ve moved to new locales and registered new addresses one after the other.
+During decades living in Korea, I have worked through the paperwork on a broad range of life events here.
+These experiences include buying and selling real estate, getting married and raising children (sending them to Korean public schools), and applying for various visas (and most recently, obtaining Korean permanent residence).
+I have received health care through the health insurance system, enrolled in the National Pension, gotten a driver’s license, and bought and sold cars.
+I even operated a registered business in Korea, filing and paying taxes along the way.
+Having graduated with a masters degree from a Korean university, I’ve moved to new locales and registered new addresses.

-These are just a few of the many everyday life events that inform my broad understanding of the processes–and the paperwork!–involved in taking care of life events in Korea.
-Today, these past experiences with the related documents (along with actually translating these documents for hundreds of clients around the world) inform my premium approach to translating Korean official documents.
+These are just a few of the many everyday life events that inform my broad understanding of the processes—and the paperwork!—involved in taking care of life in Korea.
+Today, this familiarity based on my own experience and from having translated paperwork for hundreds of clients around the world supports my premium approach to translating Korean personal and official documents.

 Types of official documents I translate